Page 3 (film): Soundtracks

 All songs of this film were composed by Shamir Tandon.
 The soundtrack album was released on 11 September 2004 and contains 8 tracks in Standard Edition and 12 tracks in Complete Edition.
 Zubeen Garg and Mahalakshmi Iyer were supposed to sing a song for the film, but, due to unknown reason, both were opted out.

+Page 3 was the only bollywood film soundtrack album to implement copy protection on compact disc.
+Most CD and DVD players won't read this disc and won't treat it as a CD-DA; however, it is possible to insert the disc into a personal computer and play the music via. propiretory software, but it can't be ripped the tracks from Copy Control CDs because it includes DRM, making it harder to rip the tracks to computer.